benitomartin/mlops-car-prices/model/README.md

 The model will be deployed in Prefect.

-- `prefect_s3_bucket_block.py`: run this file to create a block in prefect UI (Make sure to run `prefect server start` in a terminal before).
-The previously created Bucket and your AWS credentials must be saved in the `.env` file before running the file
+- `prefect_s3_bucket_block.py`: run this file to create a block in prefect UI (Make sure to run `prefect server sclearbe saved in the `.env` file before running the file

     ```bash
     python prefect_s3_bucket_block.py